 and the challenge thrown into the mix so evaded,

-that one suspects much more is broken,
+that one suspects there is much more that's broken

-than mere o-rings that needed a fix?
-Could I refuse
+than mere o-rings that needed a fix.
+Could I refuse,

-while you click a button; TEN...NINE...EIGHT...SEVEN...SIX...*
+while you click the button; TEN...NINE...EIGHT...SEVEN...SIX...*

 To the Mission Launch Pad